david63011/Capstone-Website/README.md

 This is an built as part of Capstone 1 project and the goal is to recreate the Cindy Shin's template

+# Live Demo

+You can see a live demo of my site at [here](https://david63011.github.io/Capstone-Website/)

 👤 **Author1**

 GitHub: @david63011